deedeepratiwi/ai-dev-tools-zoomcamp-2025-homework/02-end-to-end/realtime-code-studio/README.md

 The easiest way to deploy this full-stack application is to use [Render](https://render.com).

+1. **Note**: A `render.yaml` Blueprint has been placed at the **root of your repository** to handle this project's subfolder structure automatically.

-1. Click the button below to start deployment:
+2. Click the button below to start deployment:

 [![Deploy to Render](https://render.com/images/deploy-to-render-button.svg)](https://render.com/deploy)